-- University of Victoria – Disclosure document provides sufficient detail and includes original cost as well as market value.
+- University of Victoria – Disclosure document is clear, provides sufficient detail, and includes original cost as well as market value.

-- The investment disclosure must provide the amount invested in each fund and/or company, and it must be updated annually.
+- The investment disclosure must provide the amount invested in each fund and/or company on at least an annual basis.
 It is not sufficient to provide a financial summary that provides aggregated investment information.
 It is not sufficient to do a one-time disclosure that is not annually updated.